nestjs/docs.nestjs.com/content/openapi/introduction.md

 #### Setup options

-While calling the setup method, it is possible to pass extra options.
-These options should be of type `SwaggerCustomOptions`, which can be the following:
+You can configure Swagger UI by passing the options object which fulfills the `SwaggerCustomOptions` interface as a fourth argument of the `SwaggerModule#setup` method.

 ```TypeScript
 export interface SwaggerCustomOptions {